 To do this, there are five very simple things church leaders can do:

-1) Get Your Members into Groups
+1) Get Your Church Members into Groups

 People are longing for connection, for purpose.
 As people build genuine relational and emotional connections to others, and the cause they support, they’ll be more inclined to consistently champion the cause; which includes financial support.
 This will also provide further benefit in increased social media engagement, volunteering, and attendance.
 Furthermore, the relationships they build will provide increased encouragement and accountability to really step up in support of the ministry.